(Disclosure: Some of the links below may be affiliate links)

 When you look at early retirees, we can see a few important points that come often.

 Finally, many early retirees are spending well below average.
 Some people live in an RV while others live almost in autarky in the middle of nowhere.
-This is important because not everybody can spend that little.
+It is important because not everybody can spend that little.

 The best way to retire earlier for most people is to increase their income.
 But, again, this is nowhere near easy.
 But there quickly comes the point where you can’t spend less money, and many people still do not save a lot of money when they reach this point.
 So, they should try to earn more.